VENDIS — Sales Potential & Judgment · BD SELECT

 Walk me through the last deal you closed fast and later regretted.
 What did you not know at signature?

-What to observe: Good sign: they own a specific thing they missed.
-Weak answer: they blame the client or claim they have no regrets.
+What to observe: Good sign: he owns a specific thing he missed.
+Weak answer: he blames the client or claims he has no regrets.

 3